 During the Trift the beams often got stuck between rocks, and so it was necessary to oversee the transport and untangle blockages.
 For this purpose a wooden trail was built through the narrow part of the gorge.
 It was secured with railings and opened to the public in 1936, while the Trifts were still going on.
 The trifts ended in 1961.

 The gorge was formed by the enormous amounts of melting water created by the melting Glaciers at the end of the last Ice Age, about 12,000 years ago.
-The rocks are qurtz phyllites, which are rather soft, so the erosion was extremely fast, at least for a geologc process.
+The rocks are quartz phyllites, which are rather soft, so the erosion was extremely fast, at least for a geologic process.
+The area belongs to the Niedere Tauern mountain range which is part of the crystalline central Alps.